skddl007/Chat_Application_CN/README.md

 python Client/client.py

-Enter a username when prompted.
+Enter a username.

 Multiple clients can be started in different terminals to simulate a group chat.

-Client Commands
+-- Client Commands

 Send message: type the message and press Enter